hoangnahd/BERTContractDetect/README.md

 Clean unwanted blank spaces, line breaks, and comments from the dataset.
 Normalize contract names, modifier names, function names, and variable names with scope awareness.
 Standardize to a consistent format (e.g., VAR1, VAR2, FUN1, FUN2, ...).
 Utilize the solidity-parser module to create an Abstract Syntax Tree (AST) for easier scope access during normalization.
+## Folder Structure
+#### tokenization/
+extract_vocab.py: Script for extracting vocabulary from smart contracts. solidityLexer.g4: Grammar file for tokenizing Solidity code.
+#### dataset/
+This folder is designated for storing datasets of smart contracts used for training and testing the BERT model.
+#### Preprocessing/
+**contract_clean_and_format.py:** Script for cleaning and formatting smart contracts.
+**export_dataset.py:** Script for exporting the dataset in the required format.
+**filterFile.py:** Script for filtering smart contract files based on specific criteria.
+**error_log.txt:** Log file for recording errors encountered during the formatting and cleaning of contracts.

 ## Usage
 Run the script in different modes: train, predict, or eval.
 Below are the examples of how to use each mode.
 ### 1. Training Mode
 python3 run.py --mode train --dataset dataset/train_test_data.json
 ### 2. Prediction Mode